spreka/napari-annotatorj/README.md

 ## How to annotate

 1. Open --> opens an image
+2. (Optionally)
-2. Select annotation type (coming soon) --> a default tool is selected from the toolbar that fits the selected annotation type
+	- ... --> Select annotation type --> Ok --> a default tool is selected from the toolbar that fits the selected annotation type
+	- The default annotation type is instance
+	- Selected annotation type is saved to a config file
 3. Start annotating objects
 	- [instance](#instance-annotation): draw contours around objects
-	- semantic (coming soon): paint the objects' area
+	- [semantic](#semantic-annotation): paint the objects' area
-	- bounding box (coming soon): draw rectangles around the objects
+	- [bounding box](#bounding-box-annotation): draw rectangles around the objects
 4. Save --> Select class --> saves the annotation to a file in a sub-folder of the original image folder with the name of the selected class

 5. (Optionally)